hanqizhang/hanqizhang.github.io/_posts/noise-and-fisher-info/2023-02-07-noise-and-fisher-info.md

 usemathjax: true
 ---

 Fisher information (FI) is a measure of information (though not a strict [information quantity](https://en.wikipedia.org/wiki/Quantities_of_information)) and is commonly used in neuroscience.
-But for those new to the concept (like I was at some point), this post is a quick introduction to it.
-I assume that you already understand what neural tuning curves/functions and firing rate noise are.
+But when I was new to the concept, it seemed hard to grasp because of its connection with many other concepts in neuroscience.
+This post is a quick introduction to some frequently used conclusions and remarks about FI in neuroscience.
+I assume that you already understand what neural [tuning curves](https://en.wikipedia.org/wiki/Neural_coding#Position_coding) and [firing rate noise](https://www.cns.nyu.edu/~david/handouts/poisson.pdf) are.

 <!-- For example, when I read that FI takes the form of \\(f'(\theta)^2\\) if noise is Gaussian, it wasn't clear to me why that is, or what \\(f(\theta)\\) is, even with the footnote explaining that it is the tuning function.  -->
 At the end of the post I provide derivations for 2 basic results: 1) \\(J(\theta) = f'(\theta)\\) if firing rate noise is Gaussian and 2) \\(J(\theta) = f'(\theta)^2 / f(\theta)\\) when Poisson firing is assumed.
 This can serve as a primer to understanding the use of FI in [Kriegeskorte and Wei's 2021 review paper](https://www.nature.com/articles/s41583-021-00502-3).